mgbilby/oga_src/README.md

 ## Sentence headers

-Sentence headers are added in keeping with typical conllu conventions, containing the following information:
+Sentence headers are added in keeping with typical CoNNLu conventions, containing the following information:
  - "# source = [author], [title] [internal_location_start]-[internal_location_end]"
  - "# text = [concatenation of all words and punctuation marks in the sentence]"
  - "sent_id = [sentence_number_in_document_sequence]"